Skip to Content

 Alligator

-Florida is home to an estimated two million American alligators, which means that there is one alligator for every twenty-one acres of land in the state.
+Florida is home to an estimated two million American alligators, meaning there is one alligator for every twenty-one acres of land in the state.
 But hear not; You are far more likely to injure yourself in some other way than to be eaten by an alligator.

 References: